tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/产品简介/云硬盘实例/云硬盘类型_intl_en.md

 Cloud Block Storage (CBS) provides highly available, highly reliable, low-cost, and customizable network block device that can be used as a standalone and expandable disk for CVMs.
 CBS stores data at the data block level in a three-copy distributed mechanism to ensure data reliability.
 CBS is classified into five types: **Premium Cloud Disk**, **General Purpose SSD**, **SSD**, **Enhanced SSD**, and **Tremendous SSD**.
 Each type has unique performance and characteristics, and the price varies, making CBS suitable for different use cases.

 ## Must-knows
-- Currently, Enhanced SSD and Tremendous SSD are only available in certain availability zones.
-They will be supported in more availability zones.
+- Currently, Enhanced SSD is only available in certain availability zones.
+It will be supported in more availability zones.
 - The performance of Enhanced SSD is only guaranteed when it’s attached to S5, M5, and SA2 models created after August 1, 2020, and all later generation models.
+- Tremendous SSD is only available in certain availability zones in China.
 - **Tremendous SSD can only be purchased and used with the Standard Storage Optimized S5se CVM instance.**
 - Enhanced SSD and Tremendous SSD cannot be used as the system disk.
 - Enhanced SSD and Tremendous SSD cannot be encrypted.
 - Enhanced SSD and Tremendous SSD cannot be upgraded from other disk types.

 ## Overview